 We continue to offer scholarships based on merit, but we also recognise that wealth is an important part of the diversity within the college.
 As such, scholarships are means-tested as far as possible.
 Therefore, if a student needs a full scholarship they will get one, but equally, if we feel that a family can contribute financially then it is only fair that they do so.
 This allows the limited scholarship fund to help as many people as possible.

 Gifts to the college have helped fund new bursaries for 2016; this is in addition to bursaries and financial assistance provided by UWC National Committees.
 Overall 29% of students at Waterford receive some form of financial support, at IB level that is 50%.
 These passionate, capable and talented individuals add so much to the college community; by sharing their culture, life experiences, focus and energy.
 Living and learning together allows our students the opportunity to gain a deeper understanding of specific nations, cultures and global issues.

 For more information on the scholarship programme, its impact and how you can be involved, please contact Anne Rein Muller at firstname.lastname@example.org.

 Learning in a positive and motivating environment impacts the attitude of our students.
 Gifts to the college help transform the learning environment.
 We are strengthening our facilities and resources on campus with learning in mind - providing our students with inspiring spaces that help bring their learning to life.
-Presently the school is renovating its classroom block and is in the process of seeking support for the refurbishment of the old hostel and dining hall.

 Should you be interested in supporting Waterford in renovating its facilities or seek more information on the capital campaign, its impact and how you can be involved, please contact Anne Rein Muller at email@example.com